 Maine charges its own estate tax but has no inheritance tax.
 If the deceased doesn’t have a will probated by the court, inheritances can get a bit more complicated.
 In this guide we’ll discuss the ins and outs of Maine’s inheritance laws, from its estate tax to its procedures for probating estates.
-If you are trying to sort out your own estate or inheritance plans, and would like professional help, SmartAsset matching tool will match you with capable financial advisors in your area.
+If you are trying to sort out your own estate or inheritance plans and would like professional help, SmartAsset matching tool can match you with financial advisors who serve your area.

-Residents of the Pine Tree State are not hit with an inheritance tax.
-But Maine residents and those who own property in the state but live elsewhere need to be mindful of the Maine estate tax as well as a possible federal estate tax.
+Residents of the Pine Tree State are not hit with an inheritance tax of any kind.
+However, Maine residents and those who own property in the state but live elsewhere need to be mindful of the Maine estate tax as well as a possible federal estate tax.

 Heirs won’t have to file a state estate tax return if the value of the estate is worth less than $4 million, because the estate tax threshold for Maine is $5.6 million.
 That means if you die and your total estate is worth less than $5.6 million, Maine won’t collect any tax.

 However, if the estate is worth more than $5.6 million, there is a progressive estate tax rate, which ranges from 8% to 12%, that applies to every dollar above $5.6 million.
 The exemption is not portable between spouses, so when both individuals in a married couple die the exemption is still $5.6 million.

 As for the federal estate tax, it only kicks in when estates are worth $11.18 million or more.